 The name “West View” came from pioneers, traveling north from Pittsburgh, who enjoyed the view to the west as they traveled the Venango Trail.
 However, the name “West View” was actually used to describe three different places along the trail at one point in time.
 In the early 1900s, the Allegheny-Bellevue Land Company began purchasing lands that had once belonged to people such as Casper Reel and Barnabas Hilands (find out more about them on the People Profiles page.
 The purchase price for the 1.3 square mile which became West View was $276,500.
 The Land Company started on six housing projects between 1903 and 1914.

 Pittsburgh had an extensive electric railway system that went through the suburbs.
+One of West View's draws in the early days was this railway system.
+The Pittsburgh Railway Company built bridges and combined its West View and Bellevue routes on May 15, 1906.
 Pittsburgh, Butler, and New Castle Railway Company started operations in 1907.
 The Allegheny-Bellevue Land Company formed the Allegheny-Bellevue Railways Company which allowed streetcars to extend into new developments like West View.